 Q. What should I bring to my eye exam?

-A. Bring your most recent prescription if you already have one or if you are going to a new doctor.
+A. Bring your most recent prescription if you already have one (or if you are going to a new doctor).
 List any medications you are taking as some affect your vision.
 Bring your glasses and contact lenses with you.
-Don’t forget to bring your list of concerns to share with your optometric physician.
+Don’t forget to bring a list of any concerns you may have to share with your optometric physician.

 Q. How do I know what type of lenses and frames are best for me?

-A. After your eyes have been examined an optician will work with you to find the right frame for the shape of your face.
+A. After your eyes have been examined, an optician will work with you to find the right frame for the shape of your face.
 They will ask you questions about your lifestyle so that they can fit you with the best lenses and frames to match.
-They will review with you the different types of lens coatings such as AR anti-reflective coating and Polarized lenses.
-It is important to share with them the activities you like to do and the type of work you do so that they can give you the right pair of prescritption glasses and or sunglasses.
+They will review with you the different types of lens coatings (such as AR anti-reflective coating and Polarized lenses).
+It is important to share with them the activities you enjoy to do and the type of work you do so that they can give you the right pair of prescritption glasses and or sunglasses.

-Q. What happens if the screw on the side of the temple is loose?
+Q. What happens if the screw that connects the stem to the frame is loose?